jimmycgz/iac-infrastructure-as-code/README.md

   Resolution: run it in "null_resource" and use uuid as trigger.

-  Issue found: can't bootstrap by neither remote-exec or run a .sh file in the new instance, try ansible for config manangement as below step.
+  Issue found: can't bootstrap by neither remote-exec or run a .sh file in the new instance,
+  Resolution: Step 4.3> [DONE!]
+Use my own AMI with the API pre-configured, then user Terraform remote-exec to update the ip address of API3-GCP into the Json config file of API1-AWS.

+  Step 4.4> try ansible for config manangement as below step.

-  ** Step 4.3> [WIP] Use ansible to deploy API web service for API1-AWS, API2-AWS and connect to API3-GCP.
+  ** Step 4.4> [WIP] Use ansible to deploy API web service for API1-AWS, API2-AWS and connect to API3-GCP.

   * Further Step > [To Do] try use Terraform template .tpl to update the ip into the config file. or use File provisioner.